Your First Year

 In addition to FYE 1220, there are numerous resources and services to help set you up for success and maximize your first year experience.
 One way to achieve this is by working toward gaining competencies in areas fundamental to your academic, personal, and professional growth.

 - Participate in New Student Convocation and Conversations with Professors

 - Attend Weeks of Welcome events and new major meetings

 - Research and declare a program of study

 - Meet with your academic advisor

-- Learn about Academic Success Center services through their workshops and 1-on-1 consultations
+- Learn about Academic Success Center services through tutoring, workshops, and 1-on-1 consultations

 Health & Wellness

 - Complete your KINS 1525 Concepts of Health & PE course

 - Attend a group fitness class at the RAC or SRC